TOP TIPs on how to hire WordPress designers (Freelance)

 - Design guidelines and look and feel - it's likely that you've already got brand guidelines, usability requirements, or have a general idea of what you want the result of the work to look like.
 This should be mentioned in detail in your project brief

 - Success evaluation – if you’ve worked with an agile approach such as SCRUM, you’ll know that success of task does not depend on how something is achieved but what the success criteria of the end result.
-Same goes for your website development project, your programmers need to understand how you will define a successful project.
+Same goes for your website project, your programmers need to understand how you will define a successful project.

 Besides the above basic and generic criteria, your project brief should discuss the following items:

 - Explain the frontend and backend features (development).

 - The exact look and feel of your theme or plugin (design) - it's best to use a mockup tool to do this, which will allow you to generate what you have in mind really quickly.
 For theme development, in particular, you need to make sure you take nothing for granted, they can get pretty complex.
 Will you cater to responsive and mobile devices?
 Will you need a customization framework?

 - Resources/ examples: Show examples of your competitors’ websites or websites for inspiration.